 Teachers use smartphones to find and create content

-Among the top five uses of phones among teachers are taking pictures, watching/downloading videos, social interaction, and listening to music; all of which can be for either personal or professional uses.
+Among the top five uses of phones among teachers are taking pictures, watching and downloading videos, social interaction, and listening to music; all of which can be for either personal or professional uses.